-Matthew regularly represents clients in investigations and lawsuits brought by state and federal regulators, including the Securities and Exchange Commission, the Department of Justice, the U.S. and State Attorney General offices, and the New York District Attorney’s Office.
+Matthew regularly represents clients in investigations and lawsuits brought by state and federal regulators, including the Securities and Exchange Commission, the Department of Justice, the US and State Attorneys General offices, and the New York District Attorney’s Office.
 Clients include international commercial banks, asset managers, corporations, art galleries and collectors, and high-net-worth individuals.

 Matthew founded Dontzin Nagy & Fleissig after beginning his career as a trial lawyer at LaRossa, Mitchell & Ross and then at Kramer Levin.
 He received a Ford Foundation Grant to pursue human rights legal work in South Africa toward the end of apartheid, and his work sparked a passion that carries on in the firm’s human rights and public interest practice today.
 Matthew is currently on the Board of Human Rights First.

 - For more than 15 years, Matthew has acted as outside general counsel to a global asset manager with over $20 billion in assets.
 He successfully guided this client through significant regulatory investigations in the United States, the United Kingdom, France, and Spain.
 Matthew also successfully represented the client in connection with a multi-billion-dollar claim asserted against the firm and its CEO by a former employee who alleged that he had been promised a partnership.

 - Matthew represented another New York-based asset manager and its CEO in a variety of matters over the past decade including: